All Episodes

 And that was how people died.

-Sadism was a a fact of life in a Nazi camp.
+Sadism was a fact of life in a Nazi camp.

-You know, the the gulag was was much was was not run with the same kind of sort of machine-like um attention to detail that the Nazi camps were.
+You know, the Gulag was not run with the same kind of sort of machine-like attention to detail that the Nazi camps were.

-Um and so some of them were very slobby and disorganized, and there were ways to get out of things, and you could trade your way up to to better jobs and so on.
+And so some of them were very slobby and disorganized, and there were ways to get out of things, and you could trade your way up to better jobs and so on.

-And and it was very often a kind of sadism that was um almost neglect and didn't you know people would not you know the guards would not bother to give water to a train full of uh prisoners in in you know in it on a very hot day because they couldn't be bothered, because they were didn't care, because these people didn't count as human beings.
+People would not, you know, the guards would not bother to give water to a train full of prisoners on a very hot day because they couldn't be bothered, because they didn't care, because these people didn't count as human beings.

-So there was a sort of um there was there was a sadism of neglect and of that that I think that was very common in the camp system, in the gulag system.
+So there was a sort of there was a sadism of neglect that was very common in the camp system, in the Gulag system.

 If you're sick of having paychecks eaten up by health care costs or dealing with mega corporations, then listen to this.